27 Epic Things to Do in Cabo San Lucas (and Beyond)

 Inside Gardenias, our favorite taco joint in Cabo

-After trying various places, we’ve found some of the best tacos in Cabo San Lucas are to be had at Tacos Gardenias.
+After trying many places, we’ve found some of Cabo’s best tacos are served at Tacos Gardenias.

-Once a true hole-in-the-wall, this taco joint has tidied itself up over the years.
+Once a humble hole-in-the-wall, this taco joint has tidied itself up over the years.
+Even high-heeled, mini-skirted, 20-somethings spill out of taxis for a bite here before going clubbing.

-But “Mama” (the founding grandma) still works in the kitchen and takes taco orders.
+But “Mama” (the founding grandma) still runs the kitchen and takes orders.

 Fresh shrimp tacos with all the fixings at Gardenias, Cabo San Lucas